Coach Interview: Joaquin Delta College Soccer Coach Adrienne Sorenson’s Case For JUCO Sports

 Coach Interview: Joaquin Delta College Soccer Coach Adrienne Sorenson’s Case For JUCO Sports Coach Interview: Joaquin Delta College Soccer Coach Adrienne Sorenson’s Case For JUCO Sports

-Sorenson has been the head women's soccer coach at San Joaquin since 2010.
+Sorenson has been the head women's soccer coach at since 2010.
 In her time there, she has coached her team to the postseason every year for the past 12 years.
 She has recently led her team to back-to-back championship wins where they have been the #1 seed in the Big 8 conference. is known for her 90% success rate in getting college athletes to the next level and transferring them to D1, D2, and programs.
 We recently spoke with her about the day-to-day at Delta and how they prepare for the each year.

 Related: Rate your Coaches, Facilities, and Campus Visits